kubernetes/kubernetes/docs/getting-started-guides/scratch.md

 ### rkt

-[rkt](https://github.com/coreos/rkt) is an alterative to Docker.
+[rkt](https://github.com/coreos/rkt) is an alternative to Docker.
 You only need to install one of Docker or rkt.

 *TODO*: how to install and configure rkt.